 Digitally driven design aims at pulsation, a fundamental animate capacity of living forms.
 Pulsation thrives on hyper-charged, syncopated rhythms and vital drive.
-It operates via smooth aggregation of discrete, holistically articulated components.
-The effect of repetitive modules is mitigated by gradient transformations that distribute constraints of program, scale and materiality throughout the spaces of a project.
+It operates via smooth aggregation of discrete, holistically articulated components and de-aggregation of volumes in a state of urban friction, unzipping seams and foraging into spatial crevices as programmatic opportunities.
+The effect of repetitive modules is mitigated by holistic transformations that distribute constraints of program, scale and materiality throughout the spaces of a project.
 Occasionally, accumulation and multiplication- both of which may be hardwired into us -overcome convention and carry you away.
 Multiplication connects us to infinity which connects us to our desire for it; repetition is reassuring, terrifying, and mysterious all at once; it is difference repeated within such narrow strictures that it opens new possibilities.
 At its best repetition conjures what Baudelaire called the "sacred machinery", and often times when configurations are fashioned from hundreds, thousands, or even millions of similar things, repetition turns metaphysical, obsession and process become transcendental.

-CONCLUSION: NOUVEAU PULSATION AS GENERATOR AND BRIDGE BETWEEN ORNAMENT AND RHYTHMIC AFFECT
+CONCLUSION: DIGITAL NOUVEAU AS POTEN-TIAL SYNTHESIS BETWEEN ORNAMENT AND RHYTHMIC AFFECT

 Contemporary digital practices and Art Nouveau share an interest in the spatial and aesthetic capacities of rhythmic affect coupled with ornamental form.
 In the Art Nouveau, the intersection of construction techniques and the inspiration born from nature, created the intellectual nest of a unique sense of craftsmanship, one which rebelled against the Beaux Arts establishment.
 Deep changes in society reflected these tendencies and allowed for revolutionary techniques: a new order, a new way of looking at the object d'art, just as Horta and Guimard did.
 If we translate their aesthetic vision to today's realities, we'll find the interface of aesthetic creation, the intuition of the designer to test and probe new and experimental methods, the desire to represent and test their fabrication, through various techniques of representation and prototyping.
-Just as in Art Nouveau, the interface is located in the mind of the designer, but in Nouveau Pulsation the interface moved prosthetically to the 'double' mind of the Nouveau Pulsation designer, and the holistic view of architectural design embraces a range from architecture to product design, to cities, to structural systems.
+Just as in Art Nouveau, the interface is located in the mind of the designer, but in Digital Nouveau the interface moved prosthetically to the 'double' mind of the Digital Nouveau designer, and the holistic view of architectural design embraces a range from architecture to product design, to cities, to structural systems.